samarthmahendraneu/Portfolio-Manager-MVC/DESIGN-README.txt

 ### Transactions Package

-The `Transactions` package within the `Model` is designed to encapsulate the transactional details of stock trades, including both purchases and sales.
+The `Transactions` package within the `model` is designed to encapsulate the transactional details of stock trades, including both purchases and sales.
 It defines a base interface and concrete classes to represent transaction-specific information.

 ### Service